abiolaede/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script 0-current-working-directory print the absolute path name of the current working directory
+This is script project to help mastering and help improve way of navigating the bash shell.